pratheeshrussell/simple-typescript-spa/README.md

 # TS SPA
 Just trying to understand how a SPA works.

-## As of now need to figure out
+Nothing is optimized and I am sure there will be memory leaks but good enough to understand a few concepts.

+## I have implemented the following
-1. How to set route + Page creation -- seems to be working
+1. How to set route + Page creation
-2. binding -- ok for my purpose of understanding
+2. binding
-3. Dependency injection -- maybe soon
+3. Dependency injection

+Check the **doc** folder

+## Files and Folders
+Entry point is the **main.ts** file
+The main SPA files are in the **core** folder
+The **services** and **pages** folder just show an example

+### Core
+* Under *core/common/global.app.ts* contains a singleton that manages the entire app.

 ## To run